In Exercises 1–3, find the indicated probabilities using the geom... | Channels for Pearson+

 1

 Step 1: Identify the type of probability distribution to use.
-Since the problem involves finding the probability of the first success (audit) occurring on a specific trial or within a certain number of trials, the geometric distribution is appropriate.
-The geometric distribution models the number of trials until the first success in a sequence of independent Bernoulli trials.
+Since the problem involves repeated independent trials with a fixed probability of success (a tax return requiring an audit), the binomial distribution is appropriate.
+The binomial distribution is defined as P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where n is the number of trials, k is the number of successes, and p is the probability of success.

-Step 2: Define the parameters of the geometric distribution.
-The probability of success (p) is given as 1/42 (since one out of every 42 tax returns requires an audit).
-The probability of failure (q) is therefore 1 - p = 41/42.
+Step 2: Define the parameters of the binomial distribution.
+Here, n = 5 (the number of tax returns examined), k = 0 (we are looking for the probability of no audits), and p = 1/42 (the probability of a single tax return requiring an audit).

-Step 3: Solve part (a).
-To find the probability that the first return requiring an audit is the 25th return, use the probability mass function (PMF) of the geometric distribution: P(X = k) = q^(k-1) * p, where k is the trial number of the first success.
-Substitute k = 25, p = 1/42, and q = 41/42 into the formula.
+Step 3: Substitute the values into the binomial probability formula.
+Using MathML, the formula becomes: .
+For this problem, substitute n = 5, k = 0, and p = 1/42.

 Verified video answer for a similar problem: